blaxel-templates/template-deepresearch/README.md

 ## Project Structure

+- **src/main.py** - This is your entrypoint
-- **src/**
+- **src/agent**
-  - `agent.py` - Configures the chat agent, streams HTTP responses, and integrates conversational context.
+  - `/agent.py` - Configures the chat agent, streams HTTP responses, and integrates conversational context.
-  - `llmlogic.py` - Where the magic happens
+  - `/llmlogic.py` - Where the magic happens
-  - `prompts.py` - List of prompts given to agents
+  - `/prompts.py` - List of prompts given to agents
-  - `functions` - Functions to search the web with Tavily
+  - `/functions` - Functions to search the web with Tavily
+- **src/server**
+  - `/router.py` - Define routes for your API
+  - `/middleware.py` - Define middleware for your API
-- **.blaxel/** - Contains configuration files for Blaxel functions and models.
+  - `/error.py` - Handle error for Request
-- **pyproject.toml** -UV package manager file.
+- **pyproject.toml** - UV package manager file.
+- **blaxel.toml** - Configuration file for deployment on blaxel

 ## License